DevExCodeHub/custom-toolchain/README.md

 ### Task 3:IBM Cloud Availability Monitoring
-What's an app developer's worst nightmare?
-The app becomes unresponsive, so users become frustrated and move to a competitor.
-This scenario threatens even the top apps in the industry, such as Netflix and Uber.

 To ensure that your app is always available and satisfying users, teams must monitor its availability and response time with simulated tests.
 1. To add Availability Monitoring to a toolchain:
 - Click Add a Tool.
 - Click Availability Monitoring.